zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 As a Zowe user, you can leverage the base profile functionality to access multiple services through Single Sign-on.
 Base profiles enable you to authenticate using the Zowe API Mediation Layer (API ML).
 You can use base profiles with more than one service profile.
 For more information, see [Base Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles/#base-profiles).

-Zowe Explorer has a right click action for profiles to log in and log out of the authentication service for existing Base profiles.
+Zowe Explorer has a right click action for profiles to log in and log out of the authentication service for existing base profiles.

 1. Open VS Code and select the **Zowe Explorer** icon in the **Side Bar**.
 1. Hover over **DATA SETS**, **USS**, or **JOBS**.